Chief Risk Officer, Texas Capital Bancshares, Inc.

-John Turpen serves as Chief Risk Officer of Texas Capital Bank, N.A.
-In this role, Turpen is responsible for overseeing all risk-taking activities of the bank through comprehensive supervisory activities that balances corporate governance appropriate to the bank’s size and complexity and in conformance with regulatory expectations.
+John Turpen serves as Chief Risk Officer of Texas Capital Bank, N.A. and its parent company, Texas Capital Bancshares, Inc. (NASDAQ®:TCBI).
+Turpen is responsible for overseeing all risk-taking activities of the bank through comprehensive supervisory activities that balances corporate governance appropriate to the bank’s size and complexity and in conformance with regulatory expectations.
+Turpen serves as chair of the Risk Management Committee, which oversees the execution of the risk management framework and the bank’s risk appetite statements.
 As Chief Risk Officer, Turpen oversees the bank’s most significant risks, including credit, asset category concentration, geographic concentration, funding, liquidity, technology, interest rate and operational risk.

 Turpen is charged with the direct management of the following risk and compliance functions: credit risk; credit administration which includes policy development, implementation, Allowance for Loan and Lease Losses (ALLL) functions, concentration management, and reporting of credit metrics; Bank Secrecy Act (BSA), Anti-Money Laundering (AML) and Office of Foreign Assets Control (OFAC) regulatory compliance; enterprise risk management functions, including operational risk management, compliance management, model risk management, in-house legal, deposit/treasury/counterparty risk, risk appetite development, and risk tolerance definition and monitoring; as well as corporate security.